Speech Language Pathology, Master of Science - SPPA

 MS Speech Language Pathology

-The Speech Language Pathology program prepares graduate students to make a difference in the world on a very personal level—they improve the lives of individuals, one person, one family, at a time.
-The program develops leadership in individuals, who are educated in the liberal arts, and who use their talents to help support children, families, the elderly and disabled, and others in need.
+The Speech Language Pathology program prepares graduate students to make a difference in the world on a very personal level—they improve the lives of individuals - one person, one family - at a time.
+The program develops leadership in individuals, who are educated in the liberal arts, and who use their talents to help support individuals with communication or swallowing disorders.
 Our students realize their social responsibility first-hand by providing services to those in need.
 They think critically and creatively while responding with humanity.
 The Speech Language Pathology program fosters the development of lifelong learners who are adaptive and reflective clinicians, culturally sensitive, and empathetic to those in need.

 • Official transcripts from every college or university attended.